cyphyhouse/CyPhyHouseExperiments/dryvr_analysis/README.rst

    * The sequence of timestamped states is divided into segments based on the timestamp of each waypoint.
      We **assume** a segment is the behavior of the black-box dynamical system under the mode specified by the waypoint, and the initial state is the first sampled state *at or after* the timestamp of the waypoint.
+     The trace segment for this waypoint is the sequence of sampled states starting from the initial state of this waypoint, and ending at the state before the initial state of the next waypoint.
    * The output for each bag file is a sequence of pairs.
-     Each pair consists of one stamped waypoint and one trace of stamped states.
+     Each pair consists of one stamped waypoint and one trace segment of stamped states.
-   * The output is stored as a pickle file to remove dependency on ROS packages in the following steps.
+   * The output is stored as a pickle file to remove dependency on ROS packages for the next steps.

 #.
 Compute reachtube using DryVR